Skip to main content

 Updated over a week ago

-Welcome to Sana's Insight Metrics guide!
+Welcome to Sana's Insights Metrics guide!
 This article will help you understand the various metrics available in our platform, ensuring you can effectively track and analyze user and content activity.
 Whether you're an admin, manager, or content creator, these insights will empower you to make data-driven decisions and enhance the learning experience.

 What is a widget?